Stories of the Supernatural

 Initially it was suspected she was an “abandoned woman” from Cincinnati, and law enforcement was unable to find her head, despite bringing in blood hounds to find it.
 A soldier in Fort Thomas reported seeing a man and a woman walking out late at night along Alexandria Pike close to where the body was found, and a sergeant claimed he had heard a woman scream around midnight.

 The brutality of Pearl Bryan's murder had far reaching effects even to those with the best intentions, who were horrified over the fate of this girl.
-L. D. Poock, who had helped in identifying Pearl's body through her unique boots, lost his once thriving business by July 1896, because he had ignored his business by devoting so much time to solving the mystery.
+L. D. Poock, who had helped in identifying Pearl's body through her unique boots, lost his once thriving business by July 1896.
+This was due to ignoring his business, and devoting so much time to solving the mystery.
 The article describes where other residents in the area had gone insane over the tragedy.

 However, this was not the end of Mr. Poock as an intrepid investigator.
 In January 1898, the police department from St. Paul, Minnesota contacted him in order to identify the murdered remains of a woman, using her shoes of course, since all that was left of her were skeletal remains.
 The article was titled Another Pearl Bryan Case.
 Mr. Poock said he had identified the shoe manufacturer and stated that he was sure the mystery would be solved.